 Let Spolin Law P.C.
 Help You With a Criminal Case Appeal

 When you wish to appeal a criminal case in Los Angeles, you must ask yourself a number of questions.
 Do you have enough time?
 Was there an error of law in your original case?
 Was there a final judgment?
-For help in answering these questions, and to learn more about your eligibility for appeal, contact a Los Angeles appeals lawyer from Spolin Law P.C. right away.
+For help in answering these questions, and to learn more about your eligibility for appeal, contact a Los Angeles appeals lawyer or staff member from Spolin Law P.C. right away.